 If you want to be a good ally in the workplace, I believe that the first and most powerful thing you can do is to be solid and cool to your fellow workers.
 Be kind and respectful.
 Don’t be a shitty, judgmental, gossipy, mean coworker.
 Don’t work unpaid overtime.
 Take your vacations.
 Share salary information.
 Support unions.
 Expose harassment.
 Use your privilege for good.

-- Take a Break: The Importance of Rest and Relaxation
+- Why You Should Take a Break: The Importance of Rest and Relaxation

-- One Easy Thing Men Can Do to Help Close the Gender Wage Gap
+- 1 Easy Way All Allies Can Help Close the Gender and Racial Pay Gap

 But today we’re going to focus more on what you can do in your job roles.